chguiterman/academic_site/content/authors/chris/_index.md

 - Researchers
 - Visitors
 ---
-I am a Research Scientist for the University of Arizona's Laboratory of Tree-Ring Research.
+I am an Assistant Research Professor for the University of Arizona's Laboratory of Tree-Ring Research.
 My research interests cover a range of topics including forest-disturbance ecology, forest demography, human-environmental interactions, and archaeology.
 Much of my research seeks to understand how humans and climate change have affected forest resilience and how these lessons can be applied to management decisions.
 I am also active in developing new tools and resources for tree-ring scientists to improve field sampling, analytical methods, and data visualization.

 I currently work remotely for the Tree-Ring Lab from my home in Hanover, New Hampshire.